Soulghost/AppleCellularFixup/README.md

 # Usage
 1. Clone this project.
+2. Find the bundle identifier of the app to be repaired.
-2. Goto main.m, change the bundleId above UIApplicationMain call.
+3. Goto main.m, change the bundle identifier above UIApplicationMain call.
-3. Build & Run.
+4. Build & Run.